hust-latex/hustbeamer/README.md

 >   中文版[点击这里](https://github.com/michael911009/hustbeamer/blob/master/README.zh-cn.md)。

-An Unofficial Beamer Template for [Huazhong University of Science and Technology](http://www.hust.edu.cn) Slides.
+An Unofficial Slide Template in LaTeX for [Huazhong University of Science and Technology](http://www.hust.edu.cn).
 This template is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 This project is part of [hust-latex-template](https://github.com/michael911009/hust-latex-template).